Arthur P. Stern

-- IEEE Haraden Pratt Award

-Arthur P. Stern, 1975, pioneered color television while he worked at General Electric.
-He later became vice chairman of Magnavox, and he served as the president of Magnavox’s Advanced Products and Systems Company.

-Born in 1925 in Budapest, Hungary, Arthur Stern attended rabbinical seminaries and the University of Budapest.
-In 1944, he was deported to concentration camp Bergen Belsen.
-Upon liberation, he attended the Universities of Lausanne and Geneva and earned a Dipl.
-Ing. degree in Electrical Engineering in 1948, at the Swiss Federal Institute of Technology, Zurich, Switzerland, where he later became an instructor.
-In 1955, he obtained an M.E.E. from Syracuse University.

-He came to America and joined General Electric in 1951, where he pioneered in color television.
-He published the first technical paper on transistor radios, did seminal work in transistor circuits and led GE’s initial efforts in integrated circuits.
-He left GE to be Engineering Director of Martin Marietta’s Electronics Division, and later Operations Director of its subsidiary Bunker-Ramo Corp.
-He became Vice President of The Magnavox Company in 1966, where he guided development of spread spectrum systems and led the introduction of satellite navigation to commercial ships and to navies worldwide.
-He was a leader in developing key elements of the Global Positioning System.
-He retired in 1991 as Vice Chairman of Magnavox and President of Magnavox Advanced Products and Systems Company.
+IEEE Haraden Pratt Award > > Arthur P. Stern, IEEE President, 1975, pioneered color television while he > worked at General Electric.
+He later became vice chairman of Magnavox, and he > served as the president of Magnavox’s Advanced Products and Systems Company. > > Born in 1925 in Budapest, Hungary, Arthur Stern attended rabbinical seminaries > and the University of Budapest.
+In 1944, he was deported to concentration camp > Bergen Belsen.
+Upon liberation, he attended the Universities of Lausanne and > Geneva and earned a Dipl.
+Ing. degree in Electrical Engineering in 1948, at the > Swiss Federal Institute of Technology, Zurich, Switzerland, where he later > became an instructor.
+In 1955, he obtained an M.E.E. from Syracuse University. > > He came to America and joined General Electric in 1951, where he pioneered in > color television.
+He published the first technical paper on transistor radios, > did seminal work in transistor circuits and led GE’s initial efforts in > integrated circuits.
+He left GE to be Engineering Director of Martin Marietta’s > Electronics Division, and later Operations Director of its subsidiary > Bunker-Ramo Corp.
+He became Vice President of The Magnavox Company in 1966, > where he guided development of spread spectrum systems and led the introduction > of satellite navigation to commercial ships and to navies worldwide.
+He was a > leader in developing key elements of the Global Positioning System.
+He retired > in 1991 as Vice Chairman of Magnavox and President of Magnavox Advanced Products > and Systems Company.